-SOHO experienced, the board said, a "loss of attitude control, subsequent loss of telemetry, and loss of power and thermal control."
+SOHO experienced a "loss of attitude control, subsequent loss of telemetry, and loss of power and thermal control," the board said.
 This meant that the people on the ground could not control SOHO and could not get any information about its status.
 Worse, the spacecraft was spinning in such a way that it was being heated unevenly; also, SOHO's solar panels could not recharge its batteries.

 "With hindsight, mission experts know that SOHO was turning once every 53 seconds, with the solar panels edge-on to the sun," NASA later wrote in a press release.